ArchieMeng/ncnn-android-vkpeak/README.md

 download ncnn-android-vulkan.zip or build ncnn for android yourself

 ### step2
-extract ncnn-android-vulkan.zip into app/src/main/jni or change the ncnn_DIR path to yours in app/src/main/jni/CMakeLists.txt
+git clone ncnn into app/src/main/jni

 ### step3
 open this project with Android Studio, build it and enjoy!